 Proposal

 This contribution explores two aspects to harmonize the IntraTMP and IBC search areas, allowing the same memory size for the reconstructed samples to be used for both tools.
 This feature is particularly desirable from the hardware point of view, considering that the reconstructed samples use high-cost on-chip memory.
 The first test constrains the size of the IntraTMP subregions to ensure they are enclosed in the IBC boundaries of the search region.
+Consequently, for a block size of 64x64, the top and left boundaries of the subregion R1 are constrained to the IBC search region boundaries.

+The first aspect also proposed a fix for the boundaries between the R1 and R3, which are overlapped, increasing the number of template-matching computations for all block sizes.
+The fix increases in one sample of the top boundary of R3 (iVerMin).